asanooflbl/TaskBuddy/README.md

 Clearing All Tasks: Click the "Clear All Tasks" button to remove all tasks.
 Progress Tracker: View the progress of your tasks in the progress tracker. image
+Progress Tracker: View the progress of your tasks in the progress tracker. image